THE MYSTICAL ORDER OF SPIRITUAL BAPTIST INC.

 Bishops and Abbesses in The Mystical Court

 To bishops, as successors of the Apostles, in the congregations entrusted to them, there belongs per se all the ordinary, proper, and immediate authority which is required for the exercise of their pastoral office.
-But this never in any way infringes upon the power which The Patriarch and Presiding Prelate has, by virtue of his office, of reserving cases to himself, the Archbishop or to some other authority.
+But this never in any way infringes upon the power which The Patriarch and Presiding Prelate has, under his office, of reserving cases to himself, the Archbishop or to some other authority.

-In exercising supreme, full, and immediate power in the Mystical Church, The Patriarch and Presiding Prelate makes use of all officers which, therefore, perform their duties in Christ Name and with the authority of the Grand Commanding Officer for the good of the churches and in the service of the sacred Ministers.
+In exercising supreme, full, and immediate power in the Mystical Church, The Patriarch and Presiding Prelate makes use of all officers which, therefore, perform their duties in Christ’s Name and with the authority of the Grand Commanding Officer for the good of the churches and in the service of the sacred Ministers.